snowleopard/selective/README.md

 ```

 Think of `handle` as a *selective function application*: you apply a handler
 function only when given a value of `Left a`.
-Otherwise, you skip the
+Otherwise, you can skip the
 function (along with all its effects) and return the `b` from `Right b`.
 Intuitively, `handle` allows you to *efficiently* handle errors that are often
 represented by `Left a` in Haskell.

 Note that you can write a function with this type signature using `Applicative`,
 but it will have different behaviour -- it will always execute the effects